-Conditional Admissions:
+Conditional Admission:

-NOTE: A student that has been admitted provisionally or on probation to Houston Baptist University will have to meet additional criteria outlined in the conditional admits section of the HBU website.
+NOTE: Any student that has been admitted provisionally to Houston Baptist University will have to meet additional criteria outlined in the conditional admits section of the HBU website.

 Additional Required Materials

 After a student has been admitted to HBU, the following credentials must be submitted before registration: (1) health form and (2) housing requests.